jsimonrichard/complex-plot/README.md

 **Note:  This particular method only works in mac**, although there may be other methods that work with Windows or Linux.

 ### Disclaimer:
-Although I wrote this code, please do not give me credit for comming up with this method of graphing functions.
-I heard the idea at the PME Math Confernece in Youngstown, OH.
+Although I wrote this code, please do not give me the credit for comming up with this idea.
+I heard this idea at a talk during the PME Math Conference in Youngstown, OH.